mseri/doi2bib/README.md

     $ doi2bib PMC2883744

 Each release comes with attached binaries for windows, mac and linux.
+If on macos you get a `Library not loaded: /usr/local/opt/gmp/lib/libgmp.10.dylib` failure, you will need to install `gmp`.
+Macports users can do it via `port install gmp` and homebrew users via `breww install gmp`.

+### Building instruction

-If you want to build the package yourself, the most immediate way is by running
+To build the package yourself, the most immediate way is tu use [opam](https://opam.ocaml.org/):

     $ opam install doi2bib